qmk/qmk_firmware/users/ericgebhart/readme.md

 To switch base layers there is a combo to raise the layers layer.
 Hold both pinkies on their lower row keys to get the layer.
 Tap the home row left middle finger to change layers.
-Tap the ring finger to set it to eeprom.
+Tap the ring finger to set it to eeprom if you want it to stick.

 The left index finger will cycle through locales if you have them.

-Here are some or most of them..
+Here are some or most of the base layers..

  * Dvorak
  * Beakl 15